Generic Name: aztreonam (injection) (az TREE oh nam)

 What is aztreonam?

-Aztreonam is used to treat severe infections of the blood, urinary tract, lower respiratory tract, skin, stomach, or female reproductive organs.
+Aztreonam is used to treat severe infections of the blood, urinary tract, lungs, skin, stomach, or female reproductive organs.

 Aztreonam may also be used for purposes not listed in this medication guide.